veggiemonk/awesome-docker/README.md

 - [dockerized](https://github.com/benzaita/dockerized-cli) - Seamlessly execute commands in a container.
 - [Dray](https://github.com/CenturyLinkLabs/dray) - An engine for managing the execution of container-based workflows by [@CenturyLinkLabs][centurylinklabs]
 - [FuGu](https://github.com/mattes/fugu) :skull: - Docker run wrapper without orchestration by [@mattes](https://github.com/mattes)
+- [Hokusai](https://github.com/artsy/hokusai) - A Docker + Kubernetes CLI for application developers; used to containerize an application and to manage its lifecycle throughout development, testing, and release cycles.
+From [@artsy](https://github.com/artsy)
 - [Shutit](https://github.com/ianmiell/shutit) - Tool for building and maintaining complex Docker deployments by [@ianmiell](https://github.com/ianmiell)
 - [subuser](https://github.com/subuser-security/subuser) - Makes it easy to securely and portably run graphical desktop applications in Docker
 - [T.A.D.S. boilerplate](https://github.com/Thomvaill/tads-boilerplate) - The power of Ansible and Terraform + the simplicity of Docker Swarm = Infrastructure as Code and DevOps best practices.
 By [@Thomvaill](https://github.com/Thomvaill)